CompuTec/computec-docs/docs/pdc/user-guide/task-activities/downtime.md

 Within the General Settings, several options in the ProcessForce and PDC tabs influence downtime registration behavior:

-- create a new task when Downtime Register
+- create a new task when downtime is registered.
-- pause all tasks when Downtime Register
+- pause all tasks when downtime is registered.
-- action when Downtime Register
+- action when downtime is registered.

 To know more, click [here](../../administrator-guide/setting-up-the-application/overview.md#processforce-settings) – these options define additional behaviour during Downtime registration.